 Clearly, this is no snack.

-For the bacon, I used pork belly/ bacon pieces from Bill E’s Bacon here in Alabama – his bacon is phenomenal.
+The bacon is pork belly/bacon pieces from Bill E’s Bacon here in Alabama – his bacon is phenomenal.

 My ham is Boar’s Head, smoked, thinly sliced, and I charred some white corn, which went really well with the flavor of the burger.
 As for the lettuce and tomato, I used Romas and Arugula.